avagin/avagin.github.io/how-fast-is-procfs.md

 documentation.
 For example, the field number 2 is the file name of the executable, in parentheses, and the field number 19 is a process’ nice value.

-Some of these files have more human readable formats:
+Some of /proc/<pid> files have more human readable formats:

 ```
 $ cat /proc/$$/status | head -n 5